aboutcircles/circles-nethermind-plugin/docs/new-rpc-example-requests.md

 ### circles_getTrustNetworkSummary

-**Description**: Get aggregated trust network metrics with configurable depth traversal.
-Server-side graph analysis.
+**Description**: Get aggregated trust network metrics for the direct (depth‑1) neighborhood.
+The optional `maxDepth` parameter is reserved for future graph exploration but is currently limited to depth 1.

 **Parameters**: